meta2020/worstcase1-codes/README.md

 ## [Reproducible R and SAS Codes]

-# Monte Carlo-based worst-case bound for publication bias on the SROC analysis
+# Nonparametric worst-case bounds for publication bias on the summary receiver operating characteristic curve

 This folder contains reproducible R and SAS codes of the analysis of the example data.